ncu-psl/STFlow/README.md

 cd STFlow
 ```
 ## Dependencies
-The following tools should be installed and available on the machine executable / library search path:
+The following tools should be installed on the machine and available from the executable/library search path:
 * gcc/icc compiler
 * python interpreter
 * cmake
-* A functional MPI 1.x/2.x/3.x implementation like MPICH or Open MPI built with shared/dynamic libraries.
+* A functional MPI 1.x/2.x/3.x implementation like MPICH or Open MPI built with shared/dynamic libraries
-* Needed python packages.
+* Needed python packages
   * CFFI
   * mpi4py